NGCP/GCS/docs/communications/messages/gcs-vehicles-messages.rst

     "jobType": <string>,
   }

+**jobType : string**
+  Job being assigned to the vehicle to in order to complete the vehicle.
+This vehicle is capable of doing the job.

 .. note:: Requires an `acknowledgement message`_ from the vehicle.

-.. confval:: jobType

-  :type: string

-  The job being assigned to the vehicle to in order to complete the vehicle.
-This vehicle is capable of doing the job.

 ----------------------------------------------------------------------------------------------------